Benjamin Charles Gaumer was born on Nov. 5, 1823 in Lehigh County, PA, the son of Johann "Adam" and Christiana (Wesco) Gaumer.

 When Benjamin was just a few months old, on Jan.
 30, 1824, he was baptized by a local German-speaking pastor.
 A written record of the event was made, in German, on a special hand-colored certificate known as a taufschein.
 A study of the document shows that the baby's name was written as "Lanjamin Caol."

 He was married to Maria Mensch (April 30, 1827-1905), daughter of Adam and Catharine (Gruber) Mensch.

-They resided near Lehigh Church and produced these children – Henry "Benjamin" Gaumer, Christiana Helfrich, Elvenia H. “Ella” Hopkins, James Henry Gaumer, Maria L. “Maryan” Wenner and Hannah R. Gaumer.
+They resided near Lehigh Church and produced these children – William Gaumer, Henry "Benjamin" Gaumer, Christiana Helfrich, Elvenia H. “Ella” Hopkins, James Henry Gaumer, Maria L. “Maryan” Wenner, Hannah R. Gaumer and Laura Gaumer.

-The federal census of 1870 shows the Gaumers living in Lower Macungie, with Benjamin laboring in a coal mine.
+In 1870, the federal census lists the Gaumers in Lower Macungie, with Benjamin laboring in a coal mine.

 In January 1905, the 75-year-old Maria slipped on ice and fractured her hip while on her way to attend services at the Lehigh Church, a short distance from their Alburtis home.
 Sadly, she died the following month, on Feb.
 6, 1905, at the age of 77.
 She passed "after an illness of four weeks," said the Allentown Morning Call.
 Funeral services were held at Lehigh Church, with Rev. C.E.
 Sandt preaching the sermon.

 Benjamin celebrated his 82nd birthday in November 1905.
 In reporting on the milestone, the Morning Call said that “During the past season he harvested his own crops and in addition has done the blacksmith work for a neighboring stone-quarry and is a remarkably well-preserved man.
 Mr. Gaumer has four brothers and sisters older them himself.”